bobril/bbcore/README.md

 ## Override localization

-By default localization is detected from exitence of dependency bobril-g11n.
+By default localization is detected from existence of dependency bobril-g11n.
 You can override it:

     "bobril": {
         "localize": true